vetsuisse-unibe/NGS-course-docs/publish.md

 # Publishing Bioinformatics Exercises to GitHub

 ## Overview
-This guide will help you publish your bioinformatics exercises to GitHub, starting with your HPC exercises and preparing for future work including mapping next-generation sequences and variant calling.
+This goal of the exercise is to publish your course exercises to GitHub, starting with your HPC exercises and preparing for future work including mapping next-generation sequences and variant calling.

 ## Prerequisites
 * Completed HPC cluster exercises with local Git repository
 * GitHub account (create one at github.com if needed)
-* SSH access to the HPC cluster
-* Visual Studio Code with Remote SSH extension

 ## Exercise 1: GitHub Setup